 If you can, great, working on hip mobility won't likely help you squat any deeper.

-If you can’t, you may be lacking hip mobility and should implement some exercises to correct this movement deficiency.
+If you can't, you may be lacking hip mobility and should implement some exercises to correct this movement deficiency.
+For my full list of exercises, check out my article on 13 Drills To Improve Hip Mobility For Squats.

-Here’s my favorite hip mobilization routine:
+However, here are my top 3 favorite hip mobilization routines:

 Frog Stretch (1 set of 1-2 min)